The Countdown to PEOPLE’s World’s Most Beautiful 2017 Is On! Today’s Beauty of the Day Is …

-The name of her latest character literally meant “beauty,” so obviously Emma Watson landed a spot in our World’s Most Beautiful countdown — but it’s her brains and lately, her drive to speak out on behalf of women everywhere that makes her even more stunning.
+She was a universal pick for best dressed/most glamorous/just all around gorgeous at the 2017 Oscars, though Taraji P. Henson admits it “took me a while to get on the chic bus,” she once told Harper’s Bazaar.
+“I was coming from the era of Lil’ Kim and Mary J. Blige, you know, ghetto fabulous.
+I came from nothing, I was deprived all my life, so when you get money, you go big!”

-Watson, who turned 27 on Saturday, is number five in our seven days of beauties, leading up to the reveal of PEOPLE’s 2017 World’s Most Beautiful woman on Wednesday, April 19.
+That larger-than-life aesthetic — and-larger-than-life personality — is just part of why Henson, 46, is number six in our seven days of beauties, leading up to the reveal of PEOPLE’s 2017 World’s Most Beautiful woman on Wednesday, April 19.

-“I feel like young girls are told this whole idea that they have to be this kind of princess and be all delicate and fragile and that’s bulls—,” she said in an interview with Global Grind.
-“I identify much more with the idea of being a warrior and being a fighter.
-If I was going to be a princess, I would be a warrior princess, definitely.”

-And as a role model to younger women, she doesn’t let the pressure of Hollywood beauty standards get to her.
-“That pressure got me down but I’ve made my peace with it,” she told the Sunday Times Magazine.
-“Fashion can project an unobtainable image that’s dangerously unhealthy … I’m excited about the aging process.
-I’m more interested in women who aren’t perfect.
-They’re more compelling.”
+In an empowering speech at the 2016 Women In Film Crystal + Lucy Awards in Los Angeles, the Empire star reminded the crowd, “We’re all we got, ladies.
+If we don’t support each other, who will?”
+She added to PEOPLE, “Know your voice is important, and fight until it’s heard.
+That’s what I did.”
+Her regular reminders to women that “you have a voice” exemplify her beautiful spirit.

 Come back every day for another sneak peek at our World’s Most Beautiful issue, and be sure to join us on Wednesday, April 19, for the big reveal!